sudeepraja/sudeepraja.github.io/index.md

 ---
 ## News
+   - I will be attending COLT'19 and STOC'19 at Phoenix.
    - I will be attending the MIFODS workshop on Non-convex optimization and deep learning in January.
    - My paper, Exponential Weights on the Hypercube in Polynomial Time, has been accepted at AISTATS 2019.
 This is joint work with Abhishek Shetty.
    - I received the Sudha Mishra and Rajesh Jha Scholarship.